uncertain-graph/uppr-plus/README.md

 # uppr-plus
 ## Test environment:
-Matlab
+Matlab <br>
-\\
 Windows

 ## Datasets:
-Datasets can be downloaded from link: https://sparse.tamu.edu/SNAP and https://sparse.tamu.edu/LAW
+Datasets can be downloaded from link: https://sparse.tamu.edu/SNAP and https://sparse.tamu.edu/LAW <br>
-\\
 Please create a new folder named "datasets" and save datastes under this folder.

 ## Preparation